Psyyke/A.C.A.S/README.md

 > Make sure there are no additional folders which would make the URL like `http://localhost/A.C.A.S/A.C.A.S/`.

 > [!TIP]
 > You can show hidden features by adding `?hidden=true`.
-These features will not receive updates and are only for developers.
+These features will not receive updates, for only developers.

 > [!TIP]
 > You can use [GitHub Desktop](https://desktop.github.com/) to make Git actions such as cloning easy.